NilavathaniAP/MyProjects/Supply Chain Management/Overview.md

 🔹 **Cumulative Work Hours**: Measuring the total labor required throughout the entire supply chain to ensure efficiency.
 Production work hours decrease by a certain percentage each time the quantity produced doubles.
 It is referred to as the cumulative average work hours model.
+In the project I used 90% progress rate, hence $$\phi$$ = 0.9.
+ ***Optimised SQL techniques*** have been used instead of long rows of subqueris.

+ The
-In the project I used 90% progress rate, hence $$\phi$$ = 0.9 and the formula to calculate the Cumulative work hours ($$T_n$$) is given by,
+ formula to calculate the Cumulative work hours ($$T_n$$) is given by,

 $$